top of page

 The camp was convened with support from the Forest Foundation Philippines (FFP) and Green Livelihoods Alliance (GLA) - Forests for a Just Future, which advances rights-based forest governance and community-led conservation.

-Through GLA, NTFP-EP Philippines links local youth action to broader advocacy and policy spaces, ensuring that indigenous perspectives guide decisions affecting forests and ancestral domains.
+Through the GLA Programme, NTFP-EP Philippines links local youth action to broader advocacy and policy spaces, ensuring that indigenous perspectives guide decisions affecting forests and ancestral domains.
 Working with IPS/IPO leaders and community hosts, NTFP-EP PH supported the camp’s convening and facilitation; led sessions on NbS/EbA and youth participation in forest governance; and documented lessons to feed back into ongoing mentorship with local youth organizations and UGNAYIN PH.
 The focus: culture-first, youth-forward conservation inside ancestral domains.

 Comments